hughobrien/psu-constitution/README.md

 4. Clubs and Societies Council – as defined in Article 11

-5. Clubs & Societies Executive – as defined in Article 11
+5. Clubs and Societies Executive – as defined in Article 11

 6. College – One of the constituent colleges of the University for the Plassey Campus